Why Does ChatGPT Fall Short in Providing Truthful Answers?: Models and Datasets

-We focus on complex open-domain question answering, using two widely-used benchmark datasets: HotpotQA~\cite{hotpotqa} and BoolQ~\cite{clark2019boolq}.
-HotpotQA is a multi-hop QA dataset requiring reasoning across multiple documents, also testing an AI model's comprehension skills and reasoning ability.
-BoolQ, on the other hand, contains naturally-occurring Google search queries that require binary yes/no responses.
-These datasets provide a challenging test of the models' capabilities, with Wikipedia as their knowledge source.
-We selected 200 questions from HotpotQA (80 easy, 60 medium, and 60 hard) for a manual analysis of the errors made by GPT models.
-Additionally, we sampled 1000 questions from HotpotQA (300 easy, 400 medium, and 300 hard) and 1000 questions from BoolQ for quantitative evaluation.
-We assessed the performance of both GPT-3.5 and GPT-4 on these datasets.
-To obtain responses from GPT-3.5 and GPT-4, we used the public OpenAI API\footnote{\url{https://openai.com/blog/openai-api}}.
+We focus on complex open-domain question answering, using two widely-used benchmark datasets: HotpotQA~\citep{hotpotqa} and BoolQ~\citep{clark2019boolq}, both of which use Wikipedia as their knowledge source.
+We selected 200 questions from HotpotQA for analyzing the errors made by ChatGPTs.
+For factuality evaluation, we sampled an additional 500 questions from HotpotQA and 1000 questions from BoolQ.
+We evaluated the performances of both GPT-3.5 and GPT-4 using these datasets.
+To generate responses from GPT-3.5 and GPT-4, we utilized the public OpenAI API.\footnote{\url{https://openai.com/blog/openai-api}.
+We use the model gpt-3.5-0301 and gpt-4-0314. }